Frequently Asked Questions

 Q. Can I bring fold-up chairs, wind breaks or gazebos?

-A. Fold-up chairs are permissible but after dark when the arena is at its busiest, we request that they are removed.
+A. Fold-up chairs are permissible but after dark when the arena is at its busiest, we request that they are removed to the rear part of the arena to enable people to stand at the front safely.
 Wind shields or gazebos cannot be brought into the festival arena.

 Q. Can I park my car next to my tent or caravan?